-As indicated before, the P or F gains and the gas/brake system share the similar mechanism to affect the SS by making the low-level controller faster or slower.
-The major finding is that a fast low-level controller improves SS and the slower controller undermines it.

-To verify this, we compare two low-level controllers sharing the same planner (MPC) but with different low-level parameters.
-Specifically, the fast low-level controller uses 1.0$K_p$, 0.33$K_i$, 1.2$K_f$ and an overshooting $compute\_gb$ defined as $gb=1/3 \cdot control$.
-By contrast, the slow low-level controller adopts 0.5$K_p$, 0.33$K_i$, 1.0$K_f$ and an undershooting $compute\_gb$ defined as $gb=1/5 \cdot control$.
-The numbers before control gains are scales of the default values.
+To verify the impact of the fast/slow tracking performance, we now test and compare two low-level controllers sharing the same planner (MPC) but with the different control gains and actuator performances.
+Following the experimental method in Section 4, two custom MPC+PIF branches are used to overwrite the stock ACC in a 2019 Honda Civic.
+Specifically, the fast low-level controller uses the control gains 1.0$k_p^0$, 0.33$k_i^0$, 1.2$k_f^0$ and the $compute\_gb$ is defined as $gb=1/3 \cdot control$ to make the actuator strong.
+By contrast, the slow controller adopts 0.5$f_p^0$, 0.33$k_i^0$, 1.0$k_f^0$ and the $compute\_gb$ is set to $gb=1/5 \cdot control$ such that the actuator is weak.